+BEVE 360.
+Teaching Retail Store Operations (1).
 Prerequisite, BUS 361 (or concurrently).
 A study of store operations and store security.
 Particular attention will be paid to the retail employee's responsibility in these areas.
 The study will develop entry level skills in receiving and marking merchandise and in store security.
 Representative forms will be utilized in this course.
 Primary emphasis on this course will be placed upon the teaching of these skills to distributive education students.

 BEVE 361.
-TEACHING RETAIL MERCHANDISING.
-One hour credit.
+Teaching Retail Merchandising.
+(1).
 Prerequisite, BUS 361 (or concurrently).
 A study of the buying function in retailing and the merchandising mathematics associated with this function.